klevoya/docs/docs/guides/contract-prints.md

     [{ actor: `alice`, permission: `active` }]
   );

-  // get all print output from the transfer action and its created notifications const consoleOutput = txTrace.action_traces.map((t) => t.console).join(``);
+  // get all print output of the transfer action and its created notifications const consoleOutput = txTrace.action_traces.map((t) => t.console).join(``);

   // print it to test runner's stdout